 NOTE: After an accident, remember to cycle the ignition to the STOP (OFF/LOCK) position and remove the key from the ignition switch to avoid draining the battery.
 Carefully check the vehicle for fuel leaks in the engine compartment and on the ground near the engine compartment and fuel tank before resetting the system and starting the engine.
 If there are no fuel leaks or damage to the vehicle electrical devices (e.g. headlights) after an accident, reset the Fuel Cut Off Switch by following the procedure described below.

 Fuel Cut Off Switch Reset Procedure

-In order to reset the Fuel Cut Off Switch after an event push the "A" Button located underneath the front passenger seat knee impact bolster.
+In order to reset the Fuel Cut Off Switch after an event push the "A" Button located underneath the instrument panel on the passenger side.